emilieluna/firstgatsbywebsite/src/pages/about/index.md

 Proudest sends: Dirty Martini on the Rocks V9/7C, Legacy of the Kid V9/7C, This is Your Brain on Drugs V9/7C

-#writer + digital creative
+##writer + digital creative

-Since graduating from Arizona State University with a BA in English Literature, Emilie has worked in the fashion industry as a stylist, creative writer, copywriter, and digital marketing expert.
-Emilie creates powerful storytelling marketing campaigns by combining authentic content with strong brand strategy.
+Emilie has been working in the fashion industry since 2014 as a creative writer, copywriter, stylist, and digital marketing specialist.
+Emilie loves making storytelling marketing campaigns come to life through authentic content, strong brand strategy, inspiring art direction, and insightful writing.

-Emilie is also excited about using logic to solve complex problems and create meaningful applications.
-Emilie has experience with HTML, CSS, JavaScript and React.
-She uses Figma to design wireframes and prototypes.
-Emilie created this website using Gatsby, Netlify and React.
+Technical Skills: HTML + CSS + JavaScript + Figma for design wireframes and prototypes.
+Emilie created this website using React and Gatsby.